 The value of embedded analytics relative to the value of the application has increased by 20% in two years.
 93% of commercial SaaS providers say embedded analytics has helped them increase revenue.
 They charge an additional 25% on top of their core product offering, up from 15% last year.

 The value is increasing over time, so the minimum value and functionality customers expect from your application is increasing.
-For anyone still on the fence about committing to or investing in analytics, there is real danger of being left behind.
+For anyone still on the fence about committing to or investing in analytics, there is a real danger of being left behind.

-All embedded analytics functionalities are a standard part of the product, rather than charged separately.
+Here, all embedded analytics functionalities are a standard part of the product, rather than charged separately.

 - You are clearly communicating the value of analytics in your product.